Middletown Township near Highlands in Monmouth County, New Jersey — The American Northeast (Mid-Atlantic)

 Erected by Gateway National Recreation Area.
 (Marker Number 24.)

 Topics and series.
-This historical marker is listed in these topic lists: Churches & Religion • Forts and Castles.
+This historical marker is listed in these topic lists: Forts and Castles • Religion & Religious Structures.
 In addition, it is included in the New Jersey - Fort Hancock Walking Tour series list.
 A significant historical month for this entry is October 1861.

 Location.
-40° 27.88′ N, 74° 0.338′ W. Marker is in Sandy Hook, New Jersey, in Monmouth County.
-Marker is at the intersection of Kessler Road and South Bragg Road, on the left when traveling north on Kessler Road.
+40° 27.88′ N, 74° 0.338′ W. Marker is near Highlands, New Jersey, in Monmouth County.
+It is in Middletown Township.
+It is at the intersection of Kessler Road and South Bragg Road, on the left when traveling north on Kessler Road.
 Marker is located in the Fort Hancock area in the Sandy Hook Unit of Gateway National Recreation Area.
 Touch for map.
 Marker is in this post office area: Highlands NJ 07732, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Ferry Landing and Chapel (a few steps from this marker); Officers Row (within shouting distance of this marker); Post Theater (within shouting distance of this marker); Fire House Number 1 (within shouting distance of this marker); Mule Barn (within shouting distance of this marker); Rodman Gun (within shouting distance of this marker); a different marker also named Rodman Gun (within shouting distance of this marker); Baked Fresh Daily! (within shouting distance of this marker).
-Touch for a list and map of all markers in Sandy Hook.
+At least 8 other markers are within walking distance of this marker: Ferry Landing and Chapel (a few steps from this marker); Officers Row (within shouting distance of this marker); Post Theater (within shouting distance of this marker); Fire House Number 1 (within shouting distance of this marker); Mule Barn (within shouting distance of this marker); Rodman Gun (within shouting distance of this marker); Baked Fresh Daily! (within shouting distance of this marker); Protecting American Coasts (about 300 feet away, measured in a direct line).
+Touch for a list and map of all markers in Highlands.

 More about this marker.
 The background of the marker features a photo from 1944 of the Post Chapel, which was built in 1941.
 On the right side of the marker is a photo of First Sergeant Markle and PFC Margaret Bechill on their wedding day.